What is Mindfulness?

 Why become Mindful?

 If you struggle with stress, anxiety, irritability, anger, spinning thoughts, trouble sleeping, and dealing with difficult people then mindfulness can be very helpful.
 Mindfulness involved “letting go” of things you can’t control (as well as not making meaning out of things that don’t warrant meaning.)
 When you start to let go and become more mindful, you’ll start to feel calmer and at peace in all areas of your life.
-Doesn’t that sound wonderful!
+It’s wonderful!

 How does Mindfulness differentiate from Meditation?

 Mindfulness is the first and most basic step in meditation, contemplative prayer, and other stillness practices.
 Becoming more aware of the present moment, striving for a non-judgmental mindset, and creating space for stillness can be very difficult for most people.
+The approach I take to mindfulness and meditation is very practical, down-to-earth, and easy to use.
+I strive to make mindfulness accessible to all people, even people who think, “I could never do that!”
+At The Mindfulness Center, we teach mindfulness methods you can do while you’re doing your everyday tasks like driving, doing the dishes, folding laundry, showering, and eating meals.

-What if I’m worried that I won’t ever be able to sit still or get my mind to be quiet?
+What if I’m worried that I won’t be able to sit still or get my mind to be quiet?

 Congratulations!
 You’re human!